ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR005-functions-vs-members-in-type-definitions.md

 # ADR005: Functions vs members in type definitions

+Status: Accepted and active.

 ## Context

 FSToolkit.ErrorHandling has examples of creating a value object and extracting its value using members.
-Our preferred alternative, though, is adding functions to a module like below:
+Our preferred approach, though, is functions in a module like below:

 ```fsharp
 module StoryTitle =